When I look back on 2019, it’ll be categorized as a year of change. The most notable changes include:

 I’m also going to try to pay it forward a little more in 2020.
 I’m starting to write more.
 It’s my way of getting occasional dopamine hits and is a simple way for me to help younger product managers (beginning with this series called, ‘A Product Manager’s Best Friend‘).
 My wife is starting to write as well at PetiteNP.com.

 Some takeaways from this past year:

 - Create the future you want.
 If you want to move, find a way to make it happen.

-- Life is unfair but it goes on.
+- Life is unfair, but it goes on.
 Bad shit happens to good people.
 Deal with it.
-Care-taking for loved ones for years is hard.
+Caretaking for loved ones for years is hard.
 It takes its toll.
 Losing loved ones is hard.
 It takes its toll.
 But life goes on.
-Surprisingly, it could always be worse.
+As impossible as it may sometimes seem, it could always be worse.

 - Analyzing your Startup experience only as either a success or failure is not a productive way of looking at it.
 That may be necessary for investors but not for employees.
 I haven’t quite cracked this nut yet, but I’m making progress on coming to grips with the end of the Blispay years and looking forward to the future.